Minnesota Twins: 1960s

 The Twins were eagerly greeted in Minnesota when they arrived in 1961.
 They brought a nucleus of talented players: Harmon Killebrew, Bob Allison, Camilo Pascual, Zoilo Versalles, Jim Kaat, Earl Battey, and Lenny Green.
 Tony Oliva, who would go on to win American League batting championships in 1964, 1965 and 1971, made his major league debut in 1962.
 That year, the Twins won 91 games, the most by the franchise since 1933.
 Behind Mudcat Grant's 21 victories, Versalles' A.L.
 MVP season and Oliva's batting title, the Twins won 102 games and the American League Pennant in 1965, but they were defeated in the World Series by the Los Angeles Dodgers in seven games (behind the Series MVP, Sandy Koufax, who compiled a 2–1 record, including winning the seventh game).

 In 1962, the Minnesota State Commission on Discrimination filed a complaint against the Twins, which was the only MLB team still segregating players during spring training and when traveling in the southern United States.

 Heading into the final weekend of the 1967 season, when Rod Carew was named the A.L.
 Rookie of the Year, the Twins, Boston Red Sox, Chicago White Sox, and Detroit Tigers all had a shot at clinching the American League championship.
-The Twins and the Red Sox started the weekend tied for 1st place and played against each other in Boston for the final three games of the season.
-The Red Sox won two out of the three games, seizing their first pennant since 1946 with a 92–70 record.
+The Twins and the Red Sox started the weekend tied for 1st place and played against each other in Boston for the final two games of the season.
+The Red Sox won both games, seizing their first pennant since 1946 with a 92–70 record.
 The Twins and Tigers both finished one game back, with 91–71 records, while the White Sox finished three games back, at 89–73.
 In 1969, the new manager of the Twins, Billy Martin, pushed aggressive base running all-around, with Carew stealing home seven times in the season (1 short of Ty Cobb's Major League Record) in addition to winning the first of seven A.L. batting championships.
-With Killebrew slugging 49 homers and winning the AL MVP Award, these 1969 Twins won the very first American League Western Division Championship, but they lost three straight games to the Baltimore Orioles, winners of 109 games, in the first American League Championship Series.
+With Killebrew slugging 49 homers and winning the AL MVP Award, these 1969 Twins won the first American League Western Division Championship, but they lost three straight games to the Baltimore Orioles, winners of 109 games, in the first American League Championship Series.
 The Orioles would go on to be upset by the New York Mets in the World Series.
 Martin was fired after the season, in part due to an August 1969 fight in Detroit with 20-game winner Dave Boswell and outfielder Bob Allison, in an alley outside the Lindell A.C. bar.
 Bill Rigney led the Twins to a repeat division title in 1970, behind the star pitching of Jim Perry (24–12), the A.L.
 Cy Young Award winner, while the Orioles again won the Eastern Division Championship behind the star pitching of Jim Palmer.
 Once again, the Orioles won the A.L.
 Championship Series in a three-game sweep, and this time they would win the World Series.